-Today I offer a recipe for fall colors.
-It’s still beautiful, but despite the glorious weather, temperatures have dropped and a nice little rabbit stew is quite welcomed.
-On shelvings you will find a wide variety of grapes at the moment: black and white from various sources.
+Today, I offer a recipe for fall colors.
+It’s still beautiful, but despite the glorious weather, temperatures have dropped, and a nice little rabbit stew is quite welcome.
+On the shelves, you will find a wide variety of grapes at the moment: black and white from various sources.
 Grapes do so great with white meat.
-Their balanced sweetness brings a little “pop!” on rabbit meat which is a bit bland alone!
-If you feel like it, add mushrooms to this recipe for a total burgundy style.
+Their balanced sweetness brings a little “pop!” to rabbit meat, which is a bit bland alone!
+If you feel like it, add mushrooms to this recipe for a total Burgundy style.

 For 8 people: